SATURDAY: Vigil 4:00 pm, 6:00 pm

 Mychal Judge Assembly 3198

-Thanks to the efforts of Father Michael J. McGivney, assistant pastor of St. Mary s Church in New Haven and some of his parishioners, the Connecticut state legislature on March 29, 1882, officially chartered the Knights of Columbus as a fraternal benefit society.
-The Order is still true to its founding principles of charity, unity and fraternity.
+Thanks to the efforts of Servant of God Father Michael J. McGivney, assistant pastor of St. Mary’s Church in New Haven CT and some of his parishioners, on March 29, 1882 the Connecticut state legislature officially chartered the Knights of Columbus as a fraternal benefit society to support widows, families and orphans of the Parish.

-The Knights of Columbus has grown from several members in one council to more than 14,000 councils and 1.8 million members.
+The Knights of Columbus has grown from several members in one Council to more than 14,000 councils and 1.8 million members in 16 countries around the world.

-The Knights at Saint Gregory the Great Parish are comprised of two groups.
-The Cardinal Bernardin Council #12263 to which most of our members belong and the Patriotic Rev M Mychal Judge Assembly #3198, the more visible branch.
-The officer for each group are listed in the current church bulletin and on the Parish web page.
+The Knights of Columbus at Saint Gregory the Great Parish are comprised of two groups.
+The Cardinal Bernardin Council #12263 and the Patriotic Fr Mychal Judge Assembly #3198.

 Ladies Ancient Order of Hibernians (LAOH)